EMT to Police Officer: Career Guide for Joining the Force

 How much does it cost to become a police officer?

-How Long Does It Take To Become A Police Officer?
+How Long Does It Take to Become a Police Officer?

 - Academics: 230 hours